 Soon, West Virginia will also not tax Social Security benefits by the year 2022.

 There might be bad news for retired residents in Illinois as their tax laws may be changed to start taxing Social Security payments.
 This is something to keep an eye out for updates.

 Though reducing or being able to avoid taxes altogether is a great way to keep a good amount of money to yourself for retirement, other things can be done to maximize your retirement income.
-You also don’t want to overlook other items to save yourself money on taxes.
+Todd Carmack said you also don’t want to overlook other items to save yourself money on taxes.
 For instance, if you are considering a move to another state that does not tax Social Security benefits, be sure to do your research on what other taxes the state does tax and at what rates compared to the current one you live in.
 Also, be sure to know what the cost of living is compared to where you are living right now.
 Overall, be sure to do the math to make sure that the move will benefit you in saving money.

 As mentioned, you may also want to see what other things you can do to lessen the tax impact you might be facing when you become a retiree.
 Investing or rolling your savings into a Roth IRA may save you money in taxes, but you can also investigate contributing some of your savings into a health savings account (HSA).
 This type of account lets you invest pre-tax money and let it grow tax-free.
 You can also make withdrawals from it tax-free if used for qualified medical expenses.

 If your Social Security benefits will be your primary source of money during your retirement years, it is important to maximize these benefits as much as you can.
 Though saving cash by reducing taxes is one method, it is very crucial to be pragmatic and strategic with your plans for retirement overall.